Last Updated: October 23, 2020

 If you have any questions about our Cookies Statement you can contact us at: [email protected].

 SU reserves the right to modify these Terms and to initiate new or additional terms or conditions on your use of the Services at any time.
 If we make changes to the Terms that will significantly impact your user experience, we will provide notice through our Services or other means to provide you the opportunity to review the changes before they become effective.
-If you desire, you may terminate the Terms as described in the section entitled “Changing and Terminating Services.”
-Otherwise, your continued use of the Services will constitute your acceptance of the changed or new terms.
+Your continued use of the Services will constitute your acceptance of the changed or new terms.

 To use the Services, you agree that you: (1) are at least the “Minimum Age” described below; (2) have the authority to enter into these Terms if you are doing so on behalf of a company, government agency, or other organization; and (3) will use the Services in compliance with these Terms and all applicable laws.
 “Minimum Age” means 18 years of age unless local law requires that you must be older in order for SU to lawfully provide the Services to you without parental consent (including use of your personal data), then the Minimum Age is the older age of consent applicable in your jurisdiction.